Bulletin Board

 Sensory Processing: Taking in, understanding, and using sensory information to perform daily activities.

-We have 8 sensory systems
+We have 8 sensory systems:

 1. Touch